SMOKER CABINET CARE AND CLEANING GUIDE

-The Smoker Cabinet is crafted from high-quality stainless steel and built to provide a lifetime of use and enjoyment.
+The Charcoal Gravity Smoker is crafted from high-quality stainless steel and built to provide a lifetime of use and enjoyment.
 Read on for care and cleaning tips to keep your smoker performing at its optimal level.

-In this video, Chief Designer and Grillmaster Russ Faulk walks you through the steps to set-up your Smoker Cabinet.
+In this video, Chief Designer and Grillmaster Russ Faulk walks you through the steps to set-up your Charcoal Gravity Smoker.
 Faulk reviews the setup for the computer-controlled blower system, as well as the installation and positioning of the temperature probes.

-Your Smoker Cabinet is made from 304 or 316 marine-grade stainless steel that are incredibly resistant to corrosion.
+Your Charcoal Gravity Smoker is made from 304 or 316 marine-grade stainless steel that are incredibly resistant to corrosion.
 However, while the stainless steel may discolor from the intense heat, this condition is normal.

 We recommend the following process for cleaning your smoker: